fpereiro/gotoB/tutorial/tutorial.md

 Now, where is the data stored?
 Since the app needs to "remember" the data, it must write the data somewhere, so that then it can read it back up when necessary.

-The natural place to store data is in the device itself.
+The most natural place to store data is in the device itself.
 All phones, tablets and computers have [storage media](https://en.wikipedia.org/wiki/Computer_data_storage) from which apps can read and write data.

 Storing the data in your device, however, has two problems:

 - If you lose or damage the device, your data is lost.
+To remediate this, you would have to do periodic backups of your data.
 - Your data is tied to one device.
+To remediate this, you would have to carry around an updated copy of your data in a portable storage device.

 Granted, for a simple todo list, you might not care if you lose the data - you might be much more aggravated by the fact that you lost your phone!
 And you might not be interested in using the todo list app from other devices like your computer.